-The Havanese is an affectionate dog that is frequently marketed as a hypoallergenic and non-shedding breed, even though this is untrue.
+The Havanese is an affectionate dog frequently marketed as a hypoallergenic and non-shedding breed, even though this is untrue.

 The Havanese Coat

 The Havanese has a double-layered coat that is medium length.
 At birth, the Havanese coat is short, and as it grows, it becomes fluffy.

 Meanwhile, the undercoat continues to develop.
 Both the adult coat and the undercoat are soft to the touch.
-Some Havanese dogs can take up to four years to grow in their adult coat.
+Some Havanese dogs can take up to four years to grow into adult coats.

-Genetics and grooming play a role in the length, fullness, and texture of the adult coat that is often quite silky to the touch.
+Genetics and grooming play a role in the length, fullness, and texture of the adult coat, which is often quite silky to the touch.

 Grooming and Shedding

 Regular brushing also stimulates oil glands that keep skin moisturized and protected and the coat nice and shiny.

-As you brush your dog’s fur, loose hair falls out and adheres to the brush rather than falling to the floor or winding up on your furniture.
+As you brush your dog’s fur, loose hair emerges and adheres to the brush rather than falling to the floor or winding up on your furniture.

 Keeping the Havanese coat healthy overall plays a significant role in controlling shedding and keeping your Havanese looking well.

 Hypoallergenic Vs. Non-Shedding

 For example, a “skinny pig” (naked guinea pig) does not shed hair.

 Coping With Shedding

-You were likely surprised when your pup started to shed if you invested in a Havanese under the impression that they do not shed at all.
+You were likely surprised when your pup started to shed if you invested in a Havanese, under the impression that they do not shed at all.

 Are Havanese Hypoallergenic?

-When the immune system identifies these harmful organisms, it launches an attack against them in an attempt to protect itself.
+When the immune system identifies these harmful organisms, it launches an attack against them to protect itself.

 So, when someone is allergic to dogs, their immune system identifies proteins in a dog’s skin cells, saliva, or urine as dangerous to the body and launches an attack.

-Since the proteins that trigger dog allergies are in urine, dander, and saliva, it is impossible for a dog to be hypoallergenic – even if they do not shed a lot!
+Since the proteins that trigger dog allergies are in urine, dander, and saliva, dogs can’t be hypoallergenic – even if they do not shed a lot!

-There is an advantage to having a dog that is a low shedder when you suffer from allergies, though, the less fur your dog sheds, the fewer allergy-triggering substances fall around your home.
+There is an advantage to having a low-shedder dog when you suffer from allergies, though the less fur your dog sheds, the fewer allergy-triggering substances fall around your home.